strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 #### Emphasize concepts using "Note:"

 Occasionally, specific concepts or exceptions need to be pointed out _in context_ to the individual reading the documentation.
 The way to do this is using **Note:**.
-The markdown is as follows:
+The Markdown is as follows:

 ```md
 **Note:** Important point